KTH/evolene/README-DOCKER.md

 BRANCHES_TAG_AS_MAIN="True"
 ```

-If you need continuous delivery based on semver updates in Aspen for a long lived branch.
+If you need continuous delivery based on semver updates in [KTH Docker deployment service Aspen](https://github.com/KTH/aspen) for a long lived branch.
 You can set env `BRANCHES_TAG_AS_MAIN="True"` together with BRANCHES_SAVE_STARTING_WITH.
 This will change the standard version behaviour for none-main branches and remove the branch name in the version.
 So instead of creating `my-project:origin.parallell.rewite-4.5.6_f23t56`, the result will look like its the branch was a main build `my-project:4.5.6_f23t56`.

 **Note:** This may cause version collisions if you save image from multiple branches to the same reposity.